 If you need to know exactly how much you have in your account—and how much is really available for spending—the best place to get that information is online.

 If you need help with service issues, try taking care of business online.
 Especially if you’re not in a hurry, it might be easiest to send electronic requests to a customer service agent instead of calling.
 Self-service options are also available, and that may even be your fastest option.
 You can change your address, order copies of checks, and handle other routine tasks yourself.

-How to Bank Safely Online
+How To Bank Securely Online

-Some fraud is out of your control, but your behavior is important—and it’s fairly easy to stay safe:
+Online banking makes life easier, but it also creates opportunities for thieves.
+Some fraud is out of your control, but your behavior is important—and it’s fairly easy to stay safe.

-- Security software: Keep your devices up to date (including operating system updates, spyware and malware programs, and antivirus protection), and you’ll be immune to most threats.
+Keep your devices up to date (including operating system updates, spyware and malware programs, and antivirus protection), and you’ll be immune to most threats.
 Avoid using old, unsupported computers for financial transactions.